Greek Basketball League awards

-Greek Basket League awards are the yearly individual awards that are given by the 1st-tier professional basketball league in Greece, the Greek Basket League.
+Greek Basket League awards are the yearly individual awards that are given by the 1st-tier professional basketball league in Greece, the Greek Basketball League (GBL).

 Since the 2014–15 season, the awards are voted on by the fans online, whereas previously they were not.
-The voting is currently decided by a ratio of 40% by the fans and the media, and 60% by the coaches and the captains of each of the teams of the Greek Basket League.
+The voting is currently decided by a ratio of 40% by the ballfans and the media, and 60% by the coaches and the captains of each of the teams of the Greek Basketball League.
 However, the Most Popular Player and Women's Favorite Player awards are decided exclusively by the fan's online voting.

 MVP

 Regular Season Performance Index Rating Leader (2014–15 & 2015–16)

-This list includes the regular season leaders in Performance Index Rating (PIR) of the Greek Basket League, of the 2014–15 season and the 2015–16 season.
+This list includes the regular season leaders in Performance Index Rating (PIR) of the Greek Basketball League, of the 2014–15 season and the 2015–16 season.

-In the 2014–15 and 2015–16 seasons, the Greek Basket League's regular season PIR leader was considered to be an unofficial statistical "MVP award", that was based solely on this statistic.
-This is not to be confused with the official Greek Basket League MVP award, which is an award that is based on a voting process, and that is awarded at the end of each season's playoffs.
+In the 2014–15 and 2015–16 seasons, the Greek Basketball League's regular season PIR leader was considered to be an unofficial statistical "MVP award", that was based solely on this statistic.
+This is not to be confused with the official Greek Basketball League MVP award, which is an award that is based on a voting process, and that is awarded at the end of each season's playoffs.